Matheson (compressed gas & equipment)

-Matheson Tri-Gas, Inc. Is a US based company that produces industrial, medical, and specialty gases, and associated gas handling equipment, in North America.It is headquartered in Irving, Texas.
-MATHESON offers semiconductor, medical, welding, atmospheric gases, rare gases delivered via pipelines, onsite generators, bulk tanks, and in gas cylinders to customers using gases in their labs, semiconductor fabs, hospitals, chemical plants, manufacturing and many other processes.
-Furthermore, MATHESON also designs and manufactures gas purification systems, generators, delivery systems, filters, gas purifiers, detection equipment, control valves, and management accessories; and gas cylinder enclosures, source manifolds, and panels, as well as helium recovery solutions.
+Nippon Sanso Matheson Is a US based company that produces industrial, medical, and specialty gases, and associated gas handling equipment, in North America.
+It is headquartered in Irving, Texas.
+Nippon Sanso Matheson offers semiconductor, medical, welding, atmospheric, and rare gases, and delivers them via pipelines, onsite generators, bulk tanks, and in gas cylinders to customers using gases in labs, semiconductor fabs, hospitals, chemical plants, manufacturing, and many other processes.
+Furthermore, Nippon Sanso Matheson also designs and manufactures gas-purification systems, generators, delivery systems, filters, gas purifiers, detection equipment, control valves, and management accessories; and gas cylinder enclosures, source manifolds, and panels, as well as helium-recovery solutions.
 In addition, the company provides support, engineering, and systems management services to analytical laboratories and semiconductor manufacturers worldwide.

-MATHESON is the North American operating entity and the largest subsidiary of Nippon Sanso Holdings Corporation (NSHD).
+Nippon Sanso Matheson is the North American operating entity and the largest subsidiary of Nippon Sanso Holdings Corporation (NSHD).
 NSHD one of the top four suppliers of industrial gases in the world, and the largest in Japan.
 NSHD is an affiliate of Mitsubishi Chemical Holdings and the Mitsubishi Keiretsu.

 History

 Matheson Gas Products was founded in 1927 in North Bergen, New Jersey, by Adam Matheson.
 By virtue of the founding of his company, Adam Matheson created the specialty gas business.
 Among Matheson's more notable accomplishments are the development of the lecture bottle, now used by virtually every major college and university in the world; and the supply of ultra-pure gases that served as standards for the first gas chromatographs.

-In 1966, MATHESON acquired Grey Chemical of Gloucester, Massachusetts, USA, a producer of ultra-pure gas materials used in electronics manufacturing.
+In 1966, Matheson acquired Grey Chemical of Gloucester, Massachusetts, USA, a producer of ultra-pure gas materials used in electronics manufacturing.

-In 1981, Matheson became the first commercial producer of Silane, for which it was awarded a “Semmy” Award by the Semiconductor Equipment and Materials Institute (the award is now known as a “Semi” and the organization has since changed its name to Semiconductor Equipment and Materials International).
+In 1981, Matheson became the first commercial producer of silane, for which it was awarded a “Semmy” Award by the Semiconductor Equipment and Materials Institute (the award is now known as a “Semi”, and the organization has since changed its name to Semiconductor Equipment and Materials International).

-Through the last quarter of the 20th century, Matheson Gas Products was anchored by gas blending and filling production sites in East Rutherford NJ, Morrow GA, Joliet IL, Gloucester, MA, and Newark CA.
+Through the last quarter of the 20th century, Matheson Gas Products was anchored by gas-blending and -filling production sites in East Rutherford NJ, Morrow GA, Joliet IL, Gloucester MA, and Newark CA.

 In 1989, Matheson Gas Products was purchased by Nippon Sanso Corporation (Tokyo, Japan).
 Nippon Sanso later (1992) purchased Tri-Gas of Irving, Texas, USA.
-The operations were not merged until 1999, with the formation of Matheson Tri-Gas – the combined operations at this point spanning specialty and industrial gases and equipment, and including six air separation units.
+The operations were not merged until 1999, with the formation of Matheson Tri-Gas – the combined operations at this point spanning specialty and industrial gases and equipment, and including six air-separation units.

-Nippon Sanso merged with Taiyo Toyo Sanso Corporation to form Taiyo Nippon Sanso Corporation in 2004.
-After Mitsubishi Chemical Company acquired a controlling interest in Taiyo Nippon Sanso Corporation in 2018, MATHESON was reorganized as part of Nippon Sanso Holdings Corporation in 2020.
+In 2004, Nippon Sanso merged with Taiyo Toyo Sanso Corporation to form Taiyo Nippon Sanso Corporation.
+After Mitsubishi Chemical Company acquired a controlling interest in Taiyo Nippon Sanso Corporation in 2018, Matheson was reorganized as part of Nippon Sanso Holdings Corporation in 2020.